yahiae6643/CYOA-RPG-Style/torch/fight.md

 You both fight with your swords, but the armored man's strength and skills are too strong against yours.
-He knocks you down with his shield and points his sword at you. **What do you do?**
+He knocks you down with his shield and points his sword at your neck. **What do you do?**

 ![fight](../images/lit/swordneck.jpg)
 `credit: Fanpop from fanpop.com`